KM Training and Professional Development Portal

 Course Description:

-This KM Qualification Course (KMQC) trains and educates Active, Reserve, and National Guard military personnel.
+The KM Qualification Course (KMQC) at Fort Leavenworth trains and educates Active, Reserve, and National Guard military personnel.
 It also trains Department of Defense Civilians, U.S. Government Civilians, and Foreign Military personnel on Army KM doctrine & principles.
 Students learn how KM effectively enhances a unit’s capability and mission command.
 Also, students learn how proper KM helps facilitate shared understanding to improve organizational effectiveness.
-Students must demonstrate an understanding of KM duties and responsibilities while maintaining a grade average of 80%, in order to successfully complete the course.
+Students must demonstrate an understanding of KM duties and responsibilities.

 Format:

-Taught at the graduate level, seminar style, this three-week course will be held at the Army’s Fort Leavenworth, Kansas location.
-There are currently no virtual options.
+Taught at the graduate level, seminar style, this three-week course is conducted at Fort Eustis, Virginia and Fort Leavenworth, Kansas.

 Prerequisite: